usc-isi-i2/kgtk/docs/transform/rename_columns.md

 The rename-columns command renames file columns while copying a KGTK file from input to output.

 !!! note
+    This comand can be used to remove the columns of non-KGTK TSV input files (quasi-KGTK files) by using the expert option `--mode=NONE`.

+!!! note
     The output file should still have required columns (`id` for a KGTK node file, (`node1`, `label`, `node2`) for a KGTK edge file).
 This requirement may be disabled with the expert option `--mode=NONE`, but the output file will not be a valid KGTK edge file.